faridfr/react-personal-website/readme.md

 ```

 > this command will create a branch named gh-pages this branch host your app, and homepage property you created in package.json file hold your link for a live preview

+For enable SPA on github pages , read this : https://github.com/rafgraph/spa-github-pages